Best Leg Curl Machine Reviewed

 The elliptical cams on the SLC400G provide variable resistance, ensuring a nice fluid movement.
 The foot pads are fully adjustable using a simple pop-pin arrangement.
 Extra thick bench and roller padding and a stylish powder coated finish add to the appeal of this unit.

-If you are not used to doing prone leg curls, the leg curl machine may take some getting used to.
+If you are not used to doing prone leg curls, the machine may take some getting used to.
 Some users with back pain will appreciate the chance to lie down instead of sitting up.
-You cannot do leg extensions on this leg curl machine.
+You cannot do leg extensions on this machine.

 6. Body Solid LVLC Leverage